GardenCityRuby/GCRC2014/tickets.md

 tags: [ruby, gardencityruby, bangalore, ticket, conference, registration]
 ---

-GardenCity RubyConf 2014, India's first regional RubyConf will be held at Bangalore on January 3rd and 4th, 2014.
+GardenCity RubyConf 2014, India's first regional RubyConf will be held in Bangalore on January 3rd and 4th, 2014.
 We have an awesome lineup of invited speakers and a lot of great talks from amazing people for the 200 lucky participants !
 Grab the tickets and make this conference your own.

 Purchase your ticket - | [Click here](http://gcrc2014.doattend.com)